 PaperCut NG was developed using the latest software development strategies, a strong influence being Service Oriented Architecture (SOA).
 The Print Provider, Application Server and Client Software all communication uses XML based web services over HTTP.

 Figure 1.4.
 PaperCut NG Architecture - an advanced configuration

-A more detailed explanation of the architecture and support for multiple servers, web print servers, server clustering, and payment gateways can be found in subsequent sections of this User Guide.
+A more detailed explanation of the architecture and how it relates to a multi-server installation can be found in subsequent sections.